Get powerful identity theft protection

 Step 3: Obtain a copy of your police report

-When you should report identity theft
+When should you report identity theft?

 • Charges for items you didn’t purchase